MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 To help get you started and tailor the bot to your specific needs, the AI for Customer Service Virtual Agent lets you create a bot using built-in industry-specific templates.
 The templates come with an enhanced artificial intelligence model for that industry, as well as built-in building blocks, called topics, that you can use to build a conversation path for your bot that is tailored to that industry.
 For example, the Retail template includes a topic that lets you easily communicate store hours to customers.

 The built-in topics supplied by the template can also be useful as a model for building your own topics.
-For more information, see [Use built-in topics](how-to-built-in-topics.md).
+For more information, see [Work with templates](how-to-templates.md).

 ## To create a bot